Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 Feral: the forest causes extreme battle royales to find the best axiom
 Vile: there is no passive progress, the player is challenged with the lure of gain to get their axioms

-Souls = axiom matrix
-"install" souls in the wheel
-you can install anything

 cage can still not place in apex - fix it

-**Status Effects**

-* Does para REALLY prevent casting or drawing?
-* Fix haste (timesnapped)
-* Constrict softlock allow the player to tick it down

-**Influential Dungeons**

-* Make basic enemies themed around animal species (mollusk thoughtform) and dynamically swap them according to caste influences.
-* Add automatic large room integration.

 **Everyone Is Legendary**

 * second rewrite lore to feed others.
 Also their contin should be on turnstart.
 * Make it possible to pass the time when dead and only respawn when you truly want it.
 Useful with felidol passive
-* The "on death" contingency should be serene to stop it from being mega op.
-* Make it so contingencies grab the respective soul and autocast it instead of whatever I was trying to do with shattereds.
 * put question marks in the craft recipe indicator if you don't know that one yet (say, while looking at an enemy)
 - Lore is that Terminal needs vessels that believes in those caste-respective axioms so he doesn't brainwash himself.

-* Serene function that lets you reprogram a creature on the spot

 **Brushstroke Crafting**

 * Become able to place a whole pattern in one shot by selecting from catalogue
-* make it so the caste icon in componentsdisplay shows ties
-* highlight the paintcans when mousing over them
-* Maybe censor Serene in the brush UI until harmony is discovered

 **"Serene Collective" design**